seoykwon/Operating-System/README.md

 You can either use a Windows OS and WSL, or ssh to a x86 server.
 Please include any other options available to process this project.

-**Use gcc version 11 as other gcc version make issues in compling** I currently use a Windows computer to use Ubuntu 24.04.
+**Use gcc version 11 as other gcc version make issues in compling.**

+I currently use a Windows computer to use Ubuntu 24.04.
 Use WSL.
 ```
 sudo apt update